-Student/Parental Preference
+Student/Parental Preference.

-Your application will have been refused because the required Grades to confirm the provisional offer of a place in the Sixth Form were not obtained.
+Your application will have been refused on the basis that either (a) the school is already at capacity for the number of students admitted to the Sixth Form or (b) the required Grades were not obtained to confirm a provisional offer of a place in the Sixth Form.